An Appreciation of Marky Maypo

 One night as I was Googling around indifferently, I thought to myself, “Gosh!
 I haven’t seen those marvelous John Hubley-directed Marky Maypo spots in at least 30 years.
 I wonder if I can find them on the net…” (I always think to myself with three dots at the end…)

-About a second and a half later, my search yielded four of them, on a website linked to the company that still makes and sells Maypo after all these years.
+About a second-and-a-half later, my search yielded four of them, on a website linked to the company that still makes and sells Maypo after all these years.
 These spots made a huge impression on me when I first saw them on TV – I was four – and they still do to this day.
 I know Jerry posted these a couple of years ago, but they’re certainly worth revisiting – and if you’ve never seen them before, enjoy!
 Here is the original spot:

 Then there’s the design and animation.
-UPA-style flattened (practically vertical) perspectives, graphic curlicues that somehow behave like oatmeal, and character animation – most of it by master animator Emery Hawkins – that has, despite the stylization, form, weight, timing, tons of appeal, and all the other stuff you would expect in a beautifully crafted traditional production.
+UPA-style flattened (practically vertical) perspectives, graphic curlicues that somehow behave like oatmeal, and character animation – most of it by master animator Emery Hawkins.
+Hawkins’ animation has – despite the stylization – form, weight, timing, tons of appeal, and all the other stuff you would expect in a beautifully crafted, traditional production.

-The Hubleys were masters at making the abstract appealing and accessible, and it’s great to see these ads again as the precursors and colleagues of their innovative Storyboard short films of the late 1950s and early ’60s, especially The Tender Game and The Adventures of *.
+The Hubleys were masters at making the abstract appealing and accessible, and it’s great to see these ads again as the precursors and colleagues of their innovative short films of the late 1950s and early-’60s, especially The Tender Game and The Adventures of *.